GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 - **For Ecospold1 files**, ensure to check and assign units using a [flow mapping file](./mapping_validation.md).

+- **Processes from Excel files**, allows to imported processes into openLCA that are present in a specific form as Excel file.
+More details are found [here](<https://github.com/GreenDelta/olca-process-xls/tree/main>).

 - **JSON-LD** is the in-house format for openLCA.
 You can import entire databases, LCIA methods or any other database element to import.
 JSON-LD data has to be in .zip format.

     When importing JSON files, you have three options for the case of already existing datasets: